-Cooperative planning is the key to successful projects and must continue throughout the course of the project.
-Start obtaining signatures early.
+◆Start obtaining signatures early.
 It may take up to several weeks for a cooperative planning agreement to be approved within a school district.
-With the transition of the cohort from middle to high school, signatures will be required from administrators at both middle and high schools.

 Additional partners may be included in a proposal.
-Such partners might be other higher education institutions, businesses, the local Chamber of Commerce, nonprofit organizations that provide appropriate services or space for activities to take place, or any other entity that can add value to the project.
+Such partners might be other higher education institutions, businesses, the local Chamber of Commerce, nonprofit organizations that provide appropriate services or space for activities to take place, or any other entity that can and is willing to add value to the project.
 If partners are named in the proposal, all partner responsibilities must be spelled out in the cooperative planning agreement signed by each partner.
+Reviewers are more likely to believe that a partner will contribute services if a signed agreement to provide those services is included.